ksingh25/rdflib/README.md

 You may enter the terminal using picocom.
 **Note that first import and first script takes several seconds to run.**
 After that it is much faster.
-One may directly upload the compiled .pyc files for speed.
+One may try directly uploading the compiled .pyc files for better execution speed.

 `$ picocom -b 115200 /dev/ttyUSB0`